-1.21.
-Business rules guide, control, sugget, or influence behavior.
+1.23.
+Rules guide, control, sugget, or influence behavior.

 Business rules represent a relation within a business report.

 The Merriam-Webster dictionary defines anarchy as "a situation of confusion and wild behavior in which the people in a country, group, organization, etc., are not controlled by rules or laws."
 Business rules are intended to prevent information anarchy.